 Firefox includes a new storage access policy that blocks cookies and other site data from third-party tracking resources.
-This new policy is designed as an alternative to the current policies, which have been available in Firefox for many years.
-The new policy protects against cross-site tracking while minimizing the site breakage associated with traditional cookie blocking.
-This article explains how the new policy works and how you can test it.
+This policy is designed as an alternative to the older cookie policies, which have been available in Firefox for many years.
+This policy protects against cross-site tracking while minimizing the site breakage associated with traditional cookie blocking.
+This article explains how the policy works and how you can test it.

 Testing in Firefox